NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_with_olive.rst

 **Note**:

 #.
-Currently, the TensorRT-Model Optimizer - Windows only supports Onnx Runtime GenAI based models in the Olive workflow.
+Currently, the TensorRT-Model Optimizer - Windows only supports Onnx Runtime GenAI based LLM models in the Olive workflow.
+#.
+To try out different LLMs and EPs in the Olive workflow of ModelOpt-Windows, refer the details provided in `phi3 <https://github.com/microsoft/Olive/tree/main/examples/phi3#quantize-models-with-nvidia-tensorrt-model-optimizer>`_ Olive example.